 3. How is a student referred for academic gifted services?
 Anyone can refer a student for gifted services.
 Referrals are accepted by the Gateways teacher (K-5) or Guidance (6-12) on a continuous basis until February 1 each year.
 Referrals can be requested at each school or from the office of Advanced Studies.

-5. Who should be referred for academic gifted services?
+4. Who should be referred for academic gifted services?
 Students who need gifted services are capable of working at such an advanced level that they need services outside of the regular classroom.
-What about in visual arts?
-Art teachers are looking for students who show advanced talent, ability, and interest.

-6. What do academic Gateways services look like at each grade level?
+5. What do academic Gateways services look like at each grade level?
 In grades K and 1, the Gateways teacher conducts whole class lessons and may pull enrichment groups of students to work with them in a small group setting.
 Beginning in 2nd grade, the Gateways teacher pulls students identified as needing Gateways services for L. Arts and Math for at least 45 minutes, twice a week.
-Services change in grades 3-5.
-In the upper elementary grades, identified Gateways students receive accelerated instruction from the Gateways teacher either through a push in or pull out model of services at least twice a month.
+In 3rd grade, the gifted students meet with the Gateways teacher either through a push in or pull out model of services at least twice a month.
 The rest of the time, the classroom teacher differentiates instructionb as necessary.
 The Gateways teacher becomes the teacher of record for those subjects for identified students in grades 4 and 5.
 In middle school, Gateways students are invited to apply to SummerQuest, a Summer Regional Governor's School.
 In addition, students can take advanced courses in Math and L. Arts.
 A gifted identification guarantees access to those advanced courses.
 In high school, Gateways students can take advanced courses with guaranteed access and are encouraged to apply to Summer Residential Governor's School, Governor's Foreign Language Academies, and Mountain Vista Governor's School.

 A. Ability Testing- We use the CoGAT or the KBIT-2